dailyminiii/dailyminiii.github.io/_posts/2024-02-28-about-the-author.md

 </strong></p></div>

 <div style="font-size: 18px;"><p>
-Beyond academia, music and art hold a special place in my heart.
-I've ventured into the world of music, arranging, recording, and producing a variety of pieces that range from classical covers to original compositions.
-These projects not only showcase my love for music but also how technology can intersect with art to create something truly unique.
+Outside of my research work, music, especially playing the piano, is very important to me.
+I love diving into music, whether that’s creating new tunes, playing jazz pieces, or producing music.
+This passion isn’t just about playing music; it shows how much I enjoy mixing technology with music to make something special for the ears.
 </p></div>

 <div style="font-size: 18px;"><p>
+I don’t just play music; I also love listening to it.
+This hobby is made even better by my interest in using technology to make listening to music an even better experience.
+I’m always curious about how technology can make enjoying music better, making it feel more real and immersive.
+This drive shows my dedication to using new tech to make music more enjoyable for everyone, proving that technology can really make our experience of music richer and more interesting.
+</p></div>

+<div style="font-size: 18px;"><p>
-As AI technology advances, it's fascinating to see its integration into traditionally human-centric domains like art and music.
-This raises profound questions about the nature of creativity and the future of artistic expression.
-Just as the advent of the camera spurred new art movements and the emergence of MIDI technology transformed music production, AI is set to have a significant impact on these fields.
-I am keen on exploring what this means for human creativity and how artists can embrace and integrate AI to push the boundaries of their work.
+As AI gets better, it’s really interesting to see it being used in areas we usually think of as very human, like art and music.
+This makes us wonder about what being creative really means and how art might change in the future.
+Just like how cameras started new kinds of art and MIDI changed how we make music, AI is going to make a big difference too.
+I’m excited to figure out what all this means for being creative and how artists can use AI to take their work to new levels.
 </p></div>

 <div style="font-size: 24px;"><p><strong>